open-spaced-repetition/fsrs4anki-helper/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/1c4f430d-824b-4145-801e-68fc0329fbbd)

-## Free days
+## Half Days

 You can choose any day or days from Monday to Sunday to take off.
 Once enabled, the Helper will try to avoid these days when rescheduling.
-Note: Free days only works for review cards.
+Note: Half Days only works for review cards.
 Due to technical limitations, FSRS doesn't modify the interval and due date of (re)learning cards.
 And it also doesn't reschedule cards whose interval is less than 3 days to respect the desired retention.

+Fuzz example:
+- Review less than 3 days: will not choose another day.
+- Review in 3 days: Choose between days 2 and 4.
+- Review in 7 days: Choose between days 5 and 9.
+- Review in 90 days: Choose between days 86 and 94.
+- Cards you forgot, and return within 2 days it does not choose another day.

+Exceptions:

+If the fuzz range is too narrow or does not exist (review less than 3 days) to satisfy the selected half days, the day of the week may be selected for review of the card.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/798dc25c-f06c-40fe-8866-ac28c8392273)